mleverance/sc_git_lessons/05-mtl-exploring-history.md

 Typing out random 40-character strings is annoying, so Git lets us use just the first few characters:

+# HELP
-> If you run `git log` you can find the character string for your first commit
+> Let's find the character string for your first commit
 > When you have that, we'll run `git diff` using the first six characters of the string
 ~~~
 $ git diff f22b25e mars.txt